christopheraue/christopheraue.net/_posts/2014-03-05-vertical-align.md

 Here you see three lines of text next to each other.
 The top and bottom edge of the line height is indicated by red lines, the height of the font by green lines and the baseline by a blue line.
 On the left, the text has a line height set to the *same height* as the font-size.
 The green and red line collapsed to one line on each side.
 In the middle, the line height is *twice as large* as the font-size.
 On the right, the line height is *half as large* as the font-size.

-**The inline element's outer edges** align itself with the top and bottom edge of the line height.
+**The inline element's outer edges** align themselves with the top and bottom edge of the line height.
 It *does not* matter, if the line height is smaller than the height of the font.
 So, the outer edges are the red lines in the figure above.

 **The inline element's baseline** is the line, the characters are *sitting* on.
 This is the blue line in the figure.
 Roughly speaking, the baseline is *somewhere below the middle of the line height*.
 Have look at the W3C Specs for a [detailed definition](http://www.w3.org/TR/CSS2/visudet.html#leading).